Aftaab99/OfflineSignatureVerification/README.md

 ## Offline Writer Independent signature verification

-### Setting up project Environment
+### Setting up locally

+Download the dependencies(for conda users)

 	conda env create -f projenv.yml

+They can be installed using pip via

+    pip install -r requirements.txt

+Then download the pretrained model and dataset

+    python DownloadData.py

 After setting the environment and downloading the pretrained model, start the web server using

 	python main.py

 ### Models used
-Used a  convolutional siamese network along with the constrastive loss function.
-I chose euclidien distance as the distance metric for comparing the output feature vectors.
+Used a Convolutional Siamese network along with the Constrastive loss function.
+I chose Euclidian distance as the distance metric for comparing the output feature vectors.
-Flask was used for the web demo.
-Download the [model](https://drive.google.com/open?id=1jR1CIgSuBy9_CV4zkSyojetCtU7Drxn2) and place it in the Models directory.

 ### Accuracy
-The model acheived an accuracy of 74.34% on the CEDAR1 dataset(test set size was around 4100 samples).
+The model acheived an accuracy of 73.34% on the CEDAR signature dataset(test set size was around 4100 samples).
-Deviations of 1-2% are possible.
+Deviations of 1-2% are possible as accuracy depends on the threshold.
-The threshold for the siamese network was computed using a AUC-ROC curve.
+The threshold for the siamese network was computed by taking the average of True positive rate and True negative rate using ROC.

 ### Preprocessing
 Images were converted to grayscale, inverted and scaled down to 0 or up to 255 depending on whether the pixel value was below or above 50(this was done to remove any background specks and proved to simple yet effective technique for this task).